brueqqe/Portal-Watchface/README.md

 ## Styles

 And the design?
 Sleek, stylish, and infused with just the right amount of Aperture Science flair.
-There a three different stlyes:
+There are three different stlyes:
 - **Dark**: For those late-night testing sessions.
 - **Portal 1**: Classic, clean, and ready for testing.
 - **Portal 2**: Weathered down look.